List of DC Comics characters: E: Echo in other media

-An original incarnation of Echo appears in The Flash, as the Earth-19 doppelganger of Cisco Ramon.
+An original incarnation of Echo appears in The Flash, as the Earth-19 counterpart of Cisco Ramon.

 John Economos

 John Economos is a character from DC Comics created by John Ostrander and Luke McDonnell, debuting in Suicide Squad #1 (1987).

 Economos is the warden of Belle Reve Penitentiary, and from his position, he works aiding Amanda Waller in the formation of the Suicide Squad.

 John Economos in other media

 John Economos appears in media set in the DC Extended Universe and the DC Universe, portrayed by Steve Agee.
 This version is an agent of A.R.G.U.S. and aide to Amanda Waller who later helps found Checkmate.

 Vincent Edge

-Vincent Edge is a fictional character appearing in American comic books published by DC Comics.
+Vincent Edge is the father of Morgan Edge.
+After Morgan suffers a heart attack and is hospitalized, Vincent takes over Galaxy Communicates in his absence.

-Vincent Edge is the father of Morgan Edge who took over Galaxy Communications when Morgan was recovering from a heart attack.
+During the "Reign of the Supermen" storyline, Vincent Edge develops a scheme to maintain the exclusive rights to Superboy.
+He orders Tana Moon to stay close to Superboy and keep him posted about his activities.
+In addition, Edge wants Superboy to sign an exclusive contract with Galaxy Communications.
+As Tana is uncomfortable with the contract, Edge states that Superboy gets ratings from Galaxy Communications and that she can be replaced.

-In "Reign of the Supermen", Vincent attempts to force Superboy into signing a contract with Galaxy Communications.
-He is later killed by Noose.
+Vincent Edge plans to assemble a new incarnation of Intergang, but is attacked by Moxie Mannheim.
+Edge is killed by Mannheim's minion Noose.